farfromrefug/push-plugin/README.md

 ## Android Configuration for using Firebase Cloud Messaging

-From version **0.1.0** the `nativescript-push-notifications` module for Android relies on the Firebase Cloud Messaging (FCM) SDK.
+From version **0.1.0** the `nativescript-ssi-push-notifications` module for Android relies on the Firebase Cloud Messaging (FCM) SDK.
 In the steps below you will be guided to complete a few additional steps to prepare your Android app to receive push notifications from FCM.

 1. Add the FCM SDK